 Pre-condemnation planning

-Highway and other public projects are often announced years in advance, and it typically helps to get involved at an early stage.
+Highway and other public projects are often announced years in advance.
+It usually helps to get involved at an early stage.
 There may be steps you can take to protect your rights and ensure that you receive just compensation when your property is taken.
-An experienced land condemnation attorney can help.
+The N&C Eminent Domain Practice can help analyze the project plans and work with you on pre-condemnation strategy.

 Negotiations

-A qualified eminent domain attorney can take the lead in these negotiations, making sure your rights as a property owner are upheld and that you receive the just compensation you deserve under the United States and North Carolina Constitutions.
-Where possible, the Land Law Team can also advocate for project design changes to mitigate the impact to your property.
+The N&C Eminent Domain Practice can take the lead in these negotiations, making sure your rights as a property owner are upheld and that you receive the compensation you deserve under the United States and North Carolina Constitutions.

 Defending the lawsuit